-If the refrigerant sensor reaches the end of its service life, it should be replaced by an authorized person.

-If a leak is detected, follow safety procedures: Immediately evacuate all persons from the room or space, and contact the qualified licensed service personnel to advise them that a R454B refrigerant (A2L class flammable refrigerant) leak has occurred.
+If the refrigerant sensor is over its service life, it should be replaced by an authorized person.
+If a leak is detected, follow safety procedures: Immediately evacuate all persons from the room or space, and contact the qualified licensed service personnel to advise them that a refrigerant R454B (A2L class flammable refrigerant) leak has occurred.